 Generally, states provide for the direct payment of child support by "garnishment," or wage assignment.
 If you have such an order, submit it promptly to the military pay center.
 For all armed forces except the Coast Guard, this is the Defense Finance and Accounting Service (DFAS).
 This order must meet specific requirements before DFAS will provide a "wage garnishment" (i.e. direct payments to the family).
 Merely submitting a copy of the divorce order may not work.
 The local JAG or military legal assistance attorney can explain how to do this so that the pay center will act on the order.

 Can I get health care coverage after my divorce?

 After a divorce, the non-military spouse has two possible options.

 - The first option is no-cost coverage under TRICARE.

 The parties must have been married for at least 20 years during the service member’s active service.
 This is sometimes called the "20/20/20 rule" (20 years of marriage, 20 years of service, and 20 years of overlap).
 If the 20/20/20 rule has almost been reached, this could be a good reason to ask the court to hold off finalizing the divorce until the 20/20/20 rule is met.

 If the former spouse has other insurance coverage, TRICARE will be the secondary payor.
 The private insurance must first pay the bill, and then TRICARE will be billed for any amount not yet covered.

 Lifetime TRICARE coverage is dependent on the former spouse remaining unmarried.
-If the former spouse remarries, he/she will lose TRICARE coverage permanently.
+If the former spouse remarries, they will lose TRICARE coverage permanently.

 If the military member leaves the the service, the former spouse who buys CHCBP is covered for 36 months after the date of divorce.
-A former spouse may also get continuing medical coverage through CHCBP for an indefinite period (not just 36 months) if she or he meets these conditions.
+A former spouse may also get continuing medical coverage through CHCBP for an indefinite period (not just 36 months) if they meet these conditions.
 The former spouse: